graphql/graphiql/README.md

 ### Proposed Ecosystem

-As we re-write for `graphiql@2.x` ecosystem, this monorepo will contain an sdk and plugins.
+As we re-write for `graphiql@2.x` ecosystem, this monorepo will contain a sdk and plugins.

 ![Diagram of the proposed Monorepo and third party ecosystem](https://raw.githubusercontent.com/graphql/graphiql/main/resources/images/proposed-ecosystem.jpg)